ipthomas/ttxdwuser/README.md

 DSUB Implementation

     It also implements DSUB 'pullpoint' functionality by providing a DSUB 'proxy' Broker service.
-This service parses workflow definitions and registers subscriptions with the SCR Broker for applicable workflow tasks.
-Users/Epr's can use this proxy DSUB Broker service to create their subscriptions to specifc workflows and events and receive email notifications when those workflow events occure.
+    This service parses workflow definitions and registers subscriptions with the SCR DSUB Broker for applicable workflow tasks.
+    Users/Epr's can use this proxy DSUB Broker service to create their own subscriptions to specifc workflows and events and receive email notifications when those workflow events occure.

 Patient Services